 Figures labelled "2006/07 Budget" are sourced from Greater Wellington's 2006/07 Annual Plan, and those labelled "2007/08 Plan" are those proposed in this 2007/08 Annual Plan.

-The proposed EDA rate is allocated on a fixed amount basis for residential and rural ratepayers, and capital value for businesses.
-We welcome your views on alternate allocation options for this rate, including any transitional arrangements from the current allocations rated by the city and district councils for funding economic development.
+The proposed EDA rate is allocated on a fixed amount basis for residential and rural ratepayers, and capital value for business.
+We welcome your views on alternate funding options.